wix-incubator/wix-react-tools/README.md

    1. data-automation-id - Merge (concat) the ids of componentProps and rootProps.
 Duplicate ids are not handled at the moment.
 2. inline style - Merge the style attribute of componentProps and rootProps, in case of conflicting values, componentProps takes precedence
 3. className - Merge (concat) the className attribute of componentProps and rootProps.
 Duplicate classes are not handled at the moment.
-4. on* - Merge the event handlers componentProps and rootProps by means of `mergeEventHandlers` (see below)

 ### Usage Example
 ```tsx